 Events Organised & Assisted

 Revolutionizing the Age of Revolutions, Workshop, Rome, 17-19 December 2017

 Gilder Lehrman American History Seminar, Accelator Course, Edinburgh, 2017-2019

 For ten years UoE, UoG, and UVA have held a monthly videolink seminar between scholars of American history in their respective history departments.
 I was honoured to be given the task of co-organising the seminar series for 2015-2016, which included liaising with my UVA counterpart, managing the software, and preparing presenters.
 My tenure also saw the first organised visit of the seminar participants, thanks to funding from the US Embassy London.
 I co-organised the five-day exchange for the seventeen scholars from the Scottish side to the UVA campus between April 11th-15th 2016.
 You can read an account here of the exchange as well as my own reflections here.

-I helped conceptualise and put together a successful funding bid for a two-day doctoral workshop on theory and practices of international history for fifty doctoral students from across Scotland and Northern England.
+In May 2016, I helped conceptualise and put together a successful funding bid for a two-day doctoral workshop on theory and practices of international history for fifty doctoral students from across Scotland and Northern England.
 Alongside PhD student presentations, we featured expert plenaries from more established speakers such as above, where I acted as chair and gave the comment.